The 2023 Conference will offer Panel and Abstract Submissions. Abstracts may be accepted for Poster or Oral presentation.

 multiple fields and sectors

-Panel proposals must include a description of the panel (1000 words or less), a listing of the panelists, talk titles for each panelist, and a moderator for the panel.
-All panel members, as well as the moderator listed on the panel submission, must indicate a willingness to attend the conference and participate on the panel.
+Panel proposals must include a description of the panel (as you wish for it to appear in the program, should the session be selected), a listing of the panelists, talk titles and talk descriptions (500 characters limit) for each panelist.
+All panel members, must indicate a willingness to attend the conference and participate on the panel.
 Contact information and each panelist’s professional affiliation also need to be included.

-Poster abstracts that highlight original research must be 500 words or less and must communicate to the Program Committee the question that is guiding the research, the significance of the research, data/methods, and preliminary results.
-These poster submissions must be based on unpublished research.
-Poster submissions highlighting population health practitioner work, data sets, student training, or other non-research related topics must also be 500 words or less and also communicate the significance of the work and its relevance to the interdisciplinary population health field.
+Abstracts that highlight original research must be 2,000 characters including spaces or less and must communicate to the Program Committee the question that is guiding the research, the significance of the research, data/methods, and preliminary results.
+These abstract submissions must be based on unpublished research.
 Abstract submissions will be judged on the extent to which the research, practice, or training is pushing boundaries in this area of study, is clear and complete, and is related to the theme of the meeting.

-If you have questions about your submission, please contact:
+If you have questions about submissions, please contact: